 - List of 5K program types by district

 - 2009 WISCONSIN ACT 41 Assembly Bill 119 Effective Date: October 21, 2009 FIVE-YEAR-OLD KINDERGARTEN ATTENDANCE AND FIRST GRADE ADMISSION.
 The new law requires a child who is enrolled in 5-year-old kindergarten in a public or private school to regularly attend kindergarten during the school year.
-Click on these links for a copy of the act and a summary of the act prepared by the WI Association of School Boards.
+The WI Association of School Boards prepares a summary .